sausheong/complexity/culture.md

 ## The simulation in Ruby

-First, we need to build out the grid using a Grid class, which is subclassed from Array.
+First, we need to build out the grid using a `Grid` class, which is subclassed from `Array`.
 Here's the code in a file named `grid.rb`.

 ```ruby
 class Grid < Array